Monday, August 25, 2025

 I have done a lot of reading online and watched multiple videos on Middle-earth Lore, so I have much to draw from when running my campaigns.
 So if you are one of those that believes you don't know anything about Middle-earth unless you have read the books, then you might want to just move on to some other campaign blog.

-I want this campaign blog to be just about our current campaign so it is easier for my players and visitors to navigate this blog so in the beginning stages this blog might be a little short on information but as we start playing it will grow quickly.
-The easiest way to navigate through this blog is simply using the links across the top instead of browsing page by page.
-Pretty much everything my players will need will be located in the journals section which has a link at the top of the blog.
-Drop us a comment in our comment section which is located here and let us know what you think of our humble corner of the internet where we share out own Middle-earth experiences.
+I want this campaign blog to be just about our current campaign so it is easier for my players and visitors to navigate, so in the beginning stages this blog might be a little short on information but as we start playing it will grow quickly.
+The easiest way to navigate through this blog is to use the links across the top instead of browsing page by page.
+Pretty much everything my players will need will be located in the journals section which also has a link at the top.

 One big thing is, with me being out of the game for close to twenty years, this is bound to start off a little rusty but I have never ran adventures online digitally before and the excitement has started to kick in for me.
 I still have a lot of reading to do to get myself back into DMing again and especially in the Middle-earth setting, this will be something all new for me and then on top of it all we will be playing online using Roll20 for battlemaps, character sheets and dice rolling and Discord for audio and video so this will be educational to say the least.